 Both Brais and BMAT appreciate the linking capabilities Weekdone offers.
 You can link items to the right objectives and to other teams.
 So if you make progress, the general progress reflects on the big chart of the whole company.
 It provides a great overview of what people are up to and how the company is progressing.
 “That doesn’t mean observing someone, but paying attention to what is going on.
 This kind of transparency also favors feedback” said Brais.

-He also likes the ability to comment and like on others tasks and objectives.
+He also likes the ability to comment and like on other tasks and objectives.
 Brais makes sure to write down tasks in a very simple way, so everybody can understand them.
 When he thinks that somebody wouldn’t understand the task by the title alone, he makes sure to add a comment.
-“I also use comments to remind people what they perhaps need to do together by tagging them” said Brais.
+“I also use comments to remind people what they perhaps need to do together by tagging them,” said Brais.
 He concluded by saying that using emojis and comments overall add a nice personal touch to the Weekdone platform.

 BMAT also uses the weekly satisfaction ratings.
-If the CEO sees that somebody rated their satisfaction under 3 out of five, he makes a personal effort to talk to that person face to face to better understand the issue.
+If the CEO sees that somebody rated their satisfaction under 3 out of five, he makes a personal effort to talk to that person’s face to face to better understand the issue.

 For Brais, Weekdone is an engaging way for evaluating your work.
 Weekdone shows you if have been working on the right things that move the company forward, or if you need to get back on track.
-Weekdone provides a visibility to everyone that makes it easy to rethink and realign their focus.
-“When you see everything written down, it is easier to prioritize, especially on what you should do and give more time to” said Brais.
+Weekdone provides visibility to everyone that makes it easy to rethink and realign their focus.
+“When you see everything written down, it is easier to prioritize, especially on what you should do and give more time to,” said Brais.

 Brais, what is the single biggest reason you would recommend Weekdone to other teams and companies?